kadaster-labs/sensrnet-registry-frontend/README.md

 Once the images are available in the container registry, deployment can be done (on Kubernetes) by using Kustomize and the desired config, i.e.
 `kustomize build deployment/overlays/gemeente-a | kubectl apply -f -`

+## Testing
+Tests can be run using `npm run test`, which launches an headless Chrome browser to run the tests in.
+Please consult https://developers.google.com/web/updates/2017/04/headless-chrome#cli for local installation and setup.
+For CI purposes, we've included a Dockerfile with which the correct environment can easily be configured.
+This way, tests can be run by running `./run-tests.sh`.

 ## Find Us

 * [GitHub](https://github.com/kadaster-labs/sensrnet-home)